gregorbj/Archive-VisionEval/api/model_system_design.md

 - **Module**
 A module, at its heart, is a collection of data and functions that meet the specifications described in this document and that implement a submodel.
 Modules also include documentation of the submodel.
-Modules as made available to users as R packages.
+Modules as made available to users in R packages.
+Typically a set of related modules is included in a package.

 - **Software Framework**